-As you all know, our team travelled to Pakistan at the beginning of September to assist with the relocation of Kaavan, the loneliest elephant in the world, and several other animals remaining at the zoo in Islamabad.
-After Dr Frank Goeritz and Dr Amir Khalil performed a vet check on Bubloo and Suzie, two former dancing bears, it is clear that their health condition requires urgent attention and specialised care.
-Bear Suzie especially worries us: she is too skinny, has kidney problems and suffers from an infected surgery wound due to the removal of a tumour.
-We want to offer Suzie and Bubloo the special care they need in one of our sanctuaries.
+As you all know, our team traveled to Pakistan at the beginning of September to assist with the relocation of Kaavan, the loneliest elephant in the world, and several other animals remaining at the zoo in Islamabad.
+After Dr Frank Goeritz and Dr Amir Khalil performed a vet check on Bubloo and Suzie, two former dancing bears, it is clear that their health conditions require urgent attention and specialized care.
+Bear Suzie especially worries us: she is too skinny, has kidney problems and suffers from an infected surgery wound due to the removal of a tumor.
+We want to offer Suzie and Bubloo the special care they desperately need in one of our sanctuaries.

-There is so much going on in Pakistan right now, that we don’t even know where to start.
+There is so much going on in Pakistan right now, where do we begin!

 Today, the Islamabad High Court (IHC) appointed Dr Amir Khalil as “amicus curiae”.
 This means he will be assisting the court in finding a suitable place for the remaining animals at Marghazar Zoo, including the two bears and the loneliest elephant in the world, Kaavan.
 This is a huge success for our team on-site!
 Additionally, this morning together with the Islamabad Wildlife Management Board (IWMB) we transferred 17 rabbits and 5 vervet monkeys to the Ayub Park in their new home with spacious enclosures.
 A lot of positive things are happening, and we are beyond grateful for your support.
 Please follow the next steps, especially the stories of #FreeKaavan and the bears.
 Help us to help them.